Sonicaii/camara-api-gateway-stub/README.md

 ## Caveats and issues

 - Keycloak is configured to import the gateway realm on start up, however this only occurs if the realm does not yet exist.
-If you make changes to `apis.yaml` or the realm configuration directly you will need to purge the database - simply trash the `./data` directory and restart the services
+If you make changes to `apis.yaml` or the realm configuration directly you will need to purge the database - simply trash the `./data` directory and restart the services.

 ## Appendix